dre8597/2040/README.md

 # 2040
-For Code 2040 technical test.
+For Code 2040 technical test. \n
 5 Steps with matching names.